-If the current TAI is not in the TAI list, UE shall abort the service request procedure to perform the registration procedure for mobility and periodic registration update and shall include Uplink data status IE in the REGISTRATION REQUEST message.
+If the current TAI is not in the TAI list, UE shall abort the service request procedure to perform the registration procedure for mobility and periodic registration update as specified in subclause 5.5.1.3.2.
 If the current TAI is part of the TAI list, the UE shall restart the service request procedure.

 h) Transmission failure of SERVICE REQUEST message indication without TAI change from lower layers.